 Remember, you will have to jump over several hurdles before this becomes a reality

 - You will have to jump over several hurdles before this becomes a reality.
 You need to be prepared for every stage of the process, as well as how much time it takes and what resources you need.

 - Get a solicitor involved early on in the process so that your negotiations are smooth, and don’t forget to ask about their fees!

 - Know all about zoning laws (they’re very important), and make sure everyone involved knows them too!
 This includes your bank manager(s).

 The key takeaway here is that becoming a land owner isn’t easy.

 But the rewards are well worth it.
-After all, having your own place to call your own is an important part of building wealth!
+After all, having your own p to call your own is an important part of building wealth!